 Always inquire about the materials that an asphalt contractor intends to use for your project.
 Substandard asphalt mix, for example, will result in a lower price but will also mean that your surface is not durable and potentially unsafe.
 Materials will generally vary depending on the type of project and the service being provided, but Asphalt Doctors always meets or exceeds Colorado State Highway Specifications for our materials, and we will provide you with manufacturer certification upon request.

 At Asphalt Doctors, our team understands the scale and significant investment in an asphalt paving project.
 Naturally, this will come with certain questions, and we always strive to provide our clients with all the information they need so that they can keep peace of mind that their project is in the most capable hands.
-If you're planning an upcoming asphalt project or have more questions that we didn’t cover in this article, reach out to the expert asphalt contractor at Asphalt Doctors today!
+If you're planning an upcoming asphalt project or have more questions that we didn’t cover in this article, reach out to the expert asphalt contractors at Asphalt Doctors today!